biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 # Materials and Methods

 ## Data Source
 The J-STAGE is a a public platform for scholarly publications in Japan.
 The site is developed and managed by the Japan Science and Technology Agency.
 Most of archived documents were written in Japanse.
-PDF files of peer-reviewed  clinical case reports in J-STAGE were searched manually using relevant words related to each syndrome, and downloaded manually.
+In this study, PDF files of peer-reviewed  clinical case reports in J-STAGE were searched manually using relevant words related to each syndrome, and downloaded manually.

 ## HPO term assignment
-HPO terms were assined to each case repots by automatically and/or manually.
-Automatic HPO assignment was performed by using the free-text HPO term extraction function of PubCaseFinder
+HPO terms were assined to all case repots analyzed in this study by automatically and/or manually.
+Automatic HPO assignment was performed by using the free-text HPO term extraction function of PubCaseFinder.
+Manual HPO assignment was performed by the authors with the assistance of PubCaseFinder's ontology search function.

 # Results
 ## Benchmarking on GMDB dataset